 SARS-CoV-2 infection is associated with high mortality and morbidity and no vaccines are currently available.
 Three stages of disease progression are recognized.

-The main objective of this trial is to clinically and immunologically characterize patients hospitalized in UZ Leuven due to SARS-CoV-2 infection.
+The main objective of this trial that is run by UZ Leuven/KU Leuven, is to clinically and immunologically characterize patients hospitalized in UZ Leuven due to SARS-CoV-2 infection.
 Samples from patients in the three disease stages will be collected (blood, nasal/rectal swab, bronchoalveolar lavage fluid and post-mortem tissue samples) to identify host factors that mediate (hyper)susceptibility to SARS-CoV-2.
 These data will be used to help guide physicians in treating COVID-19 patients.